guptanaitik46/CrackAI/README.md

   - AI-powered personalized *feedback* on weak topics and suggested practice.

 ### 📄 3.
 Resume & CV Generator (AI-Enhanced)
-- Generate *ATS-optimized resumes* using AI suggestions.
+- Generate *resume* using AI suggestions.
-- Enter your *industry, role, and skills*, and let AI build a tailored resume/CV.
+- Enter your *industry, role, and skills*, and let AI help you to build a tailored resume/CV.
 - Key features:
   - Real-time resume editing with live preview
   - Multiple section customizations